monalabs/mona-sdk/README.md

 debug/info/warning/error for various reasons, including to help with debugging communications with Mona's server.
 To make logging as adaptable to your system as possible, Mona is using its own logger named "mona-logger".
-You can configure it in yoursh code by just calling
+You can configure it in your code by just calling
 ```
 logging.getLogger("mona-logger")
 ```